 Nature and conservation

-The Rangitata riverbed provides a habitat for a number of waders and coastal visitors such as the black-billed gull/karoro and the pied oystercatcher/torea.
+In contrast, the Rangitata riverbed provides habitat for a number of waders and coastal visitors such as the black-billed gull/tarāpuka and the pied oystercatcher/tōrea.

 History and culture

 Tangata whenua - first people of the land

 Te ārai Te Uru set sail from Tauranga in Te Ika a Maui (North Island) on a trading trip.
 Along the Canterbury coast the waka started listing and became waterlogged.
 At the Waitaki river mouth a number of crew were jettisoned to lighten the load.
 When the waka hit Waianakarua, they threw off te kai hinaki (foodbaskets) which became the Moeraki boulders.
 The waka finally ran onto Te Taki o Maru/the reef of Maru and started to break up.
 At low tide you can see the shape of sails of Te ārai Te Uru in the rocks of the reef.

 Most of the crew got to shore safely; those that did not were burnt and their ashes hidden.
 The crew started the whakapapa (genealogy) of the landscape, naming it as they walked the land.
 Tarahaoa and Huatekerekere were part of the crew.
 When they walked through this part of the country they decided to stay and live in the Rangitata rohe (region).
 They had two children Aroarokaihe and Kirikirikatata and, as was customary then, these high-born children married and had four children.
 When Tarahaoa and Huatekerekere died they were turned into mountains and became Mt Peel and Little Mt Peel; their tamariki (children) are the mighty tōtara of Peel Forest and their mokopuna (grandchildren) are the Four Peaks.

 Then came the Europeans